 There was one image in particular that brought the Game of Thrones team to Spain’s northern coastline: Gaztelugatxe, a small islet off the coast of Biscay, which is connected to the mainland by a winding, manmade bridge.
 It was the ideal locale for Daenerys’ ancestral home of Dragonstone.

 The Basque Country’s spectacular coastline will be the location of several important scenes in season seven.
-They shot there last October and November in order to get some gloomier weather – after all winter is finally here.
-This region is very green because it’s a lot wetter and cooler than the south of Spain, so fans wishing to follow in Daenerys’ footsteps may want to head there in less gloomy August or September instead.
+This region is very green because it’s a lot wetter and cooler than the south of Spain, and filming took place last October and November in order to get the gloomiest weather possible – after all winter is finally here.

 The first stop for any Game of Thrones fan will of course be Gaztelugatxe, which fittinglytranslates as “castle rock”.
 It is an island located just off the Bay of Biscay, 35km east from Bilbao.
 After you’ve recreated Danaerys’ walk up the winding bridge, there are 241 steps that zigzag to the top of the rock.